 Technical: “Yeast Handling: Getting the Most from Your Culture”

-Learn from quality control experts; Zach Boda from Allagash, Jaime Shier from Harpoon Brewery, Kate Steblanko from Jack's Abby, and Merritt Waldron from Rising Tide, on various fermentation-related topics and how to troubleshoot fermentation issues related to yeast-handling practices.
-Moderator, Chris Sellers from The People’s Pint.
+Learn from quality control experts; Zach Boda from Allagash, Jaime Schier from Harpoon Brewery, Kate Steblenko from Jack's Abby, and Merritt Waldron from Rising Tide, on various fermentation-related topics and how to troubleshoot fermentation issues related to yeast-handling practices.
+Moderator: Chris Sellers from The People’s Pint.